 I sat in her room at the nursing home watching her fight back the tears as she asked, “Does it hurt to die?”
 One of her kidneys was failing, and while the other was still functioning, she was fearful having recently watched a dear friend die in a great deal of pain.
 Knowing that she was once a nurse in the Navy, I sensed that her question wasn’t really rooted in the physical aspects of suffering or death.
 As we talked, it became clear to me that her question (and her concern), was about where she would spend eternity.
 What she really wanted to know was, “What must I do to be saved?”
-What a joy it was to point this troubled soul to the sure hope we have in Jesus Christ.
+What a joy it was to shine the light of Jesus' love upon this troubled soul.

 Staff Minister Allen Krause